Chart Color Schemes

 Pakenham has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that may impact this region.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that could impact the area.
 Notable ones are Pakenham Community Hospital, Kala Estate, Enterprise Industry Park, and Pakenham Place Redevelopment.
-The following list details the most relevant projects.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.